safespring/docs/content/compute/migrate-between-projects.md

 #Migrate an instance to another project
 In order to migrate an instance from one project to another please perform the following steps:

 1. Create a snapshot of the instance in the source project.
+Be aware that this takes a long time to complete.
 ![image](../../images/snapshot.png)

 2. Create a new volume with the contents of the snapshot (instead of empty volume) in the source project.